Microsoft Edge Web Summit Recap

 Microsoft Teams is now a PWA coming soon to the Windows Store @MicrosoftTeams #msedgesummit

 Progressive Web Apps coming to Edge next year.
 Enabled by default in Insider builds this October.
 Behind a flag right now. #msedgesummit

 Sonar got a good deal of time as well (video), which I think was warranted.
-Sonar is a command-line linting tool for the web which, wait for it, Microsoft has also released as open source.
+Sonar is a command-line linting tool for the web which, wait for it, Microsoft has also released as open source [Update 07-Aug-2018: Microsoft renamed it to Webhint].
 It checks a variety of things, including accessibility (using aXe in the default build).
 Because it is open source and the APIs are exposed, folding in your preferred tool is just a programming task.
 For example, I asked the team about integrating Tenon, and the response was effectively that it would be no problem.